NIH-NICHD/Data-Linkage-Governance/MetadataSchema/README.md

 ##  3. <a name='MetadataSchemaDescription'></a>Metadata Schema Description
 The metadata schema is a structured framework that outlines technical rules and conventions to create, provide, maintain, and use data governance metadata.
-This schema was developed based on a comprehensive landscape analysis of existing governance-relevant standards, including ontologies, terminologies, vocabularies, schemas, and common data models (**TODO: ADD LINK TO LANDSCAPE REPORT**).
+This schema was developed based on a comprehensive [landscape analysis](../LandscapeAnalysis.md) of existing governance-relevant standards, including ontologies, terminologies, vocabularies, schemas, and common data models.
 This analysis identified [Open Digital Rights Language (ODRL) information model](https://www.w3.org/TR/odrl-model/) as the information model and basis for the schema design.

 ```mermaid
 ---